edwardsmith999/SimWrapPy/README.md

 ## Structure and Objects

 At the top level, you create a study.
 Each study contains a number of threads which each run using the multiprocessor framework in Python.
 You can specify how many to run at the same time based on the compute resource you have available.
-  - study
-  - thread
-  - run
+  - study - manages the running of all threads in blocks based on specified max number of cpus
+  - thread - a subprocess running on a thread (should be one per cpu)
+  - run - an object which creates the folder structure, changes inputs and runs the specified exectuable
+  - inpututils - helper functions to change input files for various codes

 ## Quickstart